What Is APY (Annual Percentage Yield)?

 There’s often a lot of confusion surrounding the difference between APR, APY and nominal interest rate.
 While these three concepts often work in tandem, they’re very different in terms of the information they provide to investors.
 Here’s what each means:

 - Nominal interest rate.
-Is the annual interested generated by the principal balance.
+This is the annual interested generated by the principal balance.
 It doesn’t account for any additional costs or fees.

 - Annual percentage rate (APR).
 This is the annual interest generated by the principal balance, including costs and fees, expressed as a percentage.